-Born at Perth, Ontario, he was the son of James Bell, the Registrar of Lanark County and the grandson of the first Presbyterian minister in the county.
+Born at Perth, Ontario on 5 February 1854, the son of James Bell, the Registrar of Lanark County and the grandson of the first Presbyterian minister in the county.
 Bell had a taste for adventure, and in 1866, at the age of twelve, he ran off to join the Perth Rifle Company as a bugler, to fight the Fenians.
 A much greater adventure presented itself four years later when he set out for the west with Garnet Wolseley, again as a bugler.
 He traveled west with the young Sam Steele, later a famous officer of the North West Mounted Police and the commander of Lord Strathcona’s Horse in the South African War.
-The two men remained close friends and in their later years were neighbors in Winnipeg.
+The two men remained close friends and in their later years and were neighbors in Winnipeg.

 Bell was an athlete of some note when he was young, especially in the sport of skating.
 He was famous for having skated from Winnipeg to Selkirk on the Red River in just two and one quarter hours in 1877, and he was also a talented figure skater.
 He coached speed skater Jack McCulloch, who won the 1897 World Speed Skating Championship in Montréal, and he is credited with having introduced figure skating into western Canada.